 - Government Accountability Office (formerly General Accounting Office).
 GAO is the investigative arm of the Congress and is charged with examining all matters relating to the receipt and disbursement of public funds.

-- Government Printing Office.
+- Government Publishing Office (formerly Government Printing Office).
 The GPO produces, procures, and disseminates printed and electronic publications of the Congress as well as the executive departments and establishments of the Federal Government.

 - Library of Congress.
 The Library of Congress is the national library of the United States, offering diverse materials for research including the world's most extensive collections in many areas such as American history, music, and law.